ricktaylor/btpu-fec/draft-taylor-dtn-btpu-fec.md

 --- abstract

-This document defines an extension to the Bundle Transfer Protocol - Unidirectional, as described in {{BTPU}}, to enable forward error correction (FEC) coding to be applied selectively to the transfer of individual bundles on a case by case basis.
+This document defines an optional extension to the Bundle Transfer Protocol - Unidirectional, as described in {{BTPU}}, to enable forward error correction (FEC) coding to be applied selectively to the transfer of individual bundles on a case by case basis.

 The definition and use of FEC follows the FECFRAME framework defined in {{!RFC6363}}, and this document introduces new Message types to BTPU in order to carry the FEC information as defined in the framework.